 - Multiple myeloma is the second most common haematological cancer.
-It is responsible for 15-20% of deaths from haematological cancer and about 2% of all deaths from cancer.
+It is responsible for about 2% of all deaths from cancer.

 - The incidence in Europe is 4.5-6.0/100,000/year with a mortality rate of 4.1/100,000/year.

-- Generally affects older people: median age at presentation is 70 years.
+- It generally affects older people: median age at presentation is 72 years.

-- More common in Afro-Caribbeans than in Caucasians.
+- Myeloma is more common in Afro-Caribbeans than Caucasians, and more common in men.

 - Bone pain, particularly backache.